Measure and Analyze

 1. On the side toolbar > > Tools tab > Elevation Profile.

-3. Click Draw Line and then click any point on the terrain or model to define the start point of the measurement.
+2. Click Draw Line and then click any point on the terrain or model to define the start point of the measurement.
 Click to set the second point and then again for each additional segment.
-Right-click to complete.
+Then click Calculate.
+When the calculation is complete, an elevation profile graph is displayed, showing the elevation profile.

-5. Select the checkboxes of the information you want indicated on the graph: polyline waypoints, min/max elevation and min/max slope.
+3. Select the checkboxes of the information you want indicated on the graph: polyline waypoints, min/max elevation and min/max slope.

 Overlay Terrain with Contour and Slope Maps